 Learning the lingo and grammar for talking about academic degrees can be tricky.
 Many face the conundrum of picking between “bachelors” and “bachelor’s” when describing their undergrad program.
 Even after actually earning the degree, you may be stumped.
 Well, the correct term to write or speak would be “bachelor’s.”
 The plural form of bachelors is only applicable when you’re talking about a group of graduates who have finished the degree.
 In another context, bachelors could also describe eligible, unmarried men looking for love.
 Whenever you’re referring to a general undergraduate degree, bachelor’s is the right term.

-Why is “Bachelor’s” Correct?
+Why is “Bachelor’s Degree” Correct?

-• Ralph has earned two bachelor’s degrees.
+• Ralph has earned two bachelor’s degrees in social sciences.

 • Carmen graduated with her bachelor’s in only three years.